Where Spirit and Nature Meet

-* Our 7th Annual APPLE-FEST & HEIRLOOM APPLE TASTING was Saturday, September 21, 2013 at the county’s Heritage Farm on 78th St. in Vancouver.
-Our Apple Tasting has been so popular we outgrew the little schoolhouse nearby.
-This year we were part of Clark County’s Farm Harvest Celebration and — yippee! — we had room to spread out and invite more nonprofit organizations to participate.
+* Our 7th Annual APPLE-FEST & HEIRLOOM APPLE TASTING was at the county’s Heritage Farm in Vancouver.
+Our Apple Tasting has been so popular we outgrew the little schoolhouse nearby, so we became part of Clark County’s Farm Harvest Celebration and — yippee! — we had room to spread out and invite more nonprofit organizations to participate.
 The Home Orchard Society again identified backyard apples people brought in.
 They showed people how to grow apple trees and led a tour of the farm’s impressive young orchard on the hillside.
 Many grownups and kids made scrumptious old-fashion apple pies to bake at home.
 The Master Preservers booth was busy all day long showing people how to make delicious apple dishes.
 Their apple relish was a hit!
 Naturescaping gave an inspiring demonstration on creating pollinator gardens.
 And of course we had over 200 different kinds of heirloom apples for everyone to taste.
 Yes, that was fun!
 More about the Apple Fest

 * BIODYNAMIC APPRENTICESHIP PROGRAM

-We are a Mentor Farm with the North American Biodynamic Apprenticeship Program (NABDAP).
-We provide training and education in a two year study program for people who want to learn biodynamic agriculture.
+We were a Mentor Farm with the North American Biodynamic Apprenticeship Program (NABDAP).
+We provided training and education in a two year study program for people who wanted to learn biodynamic agriculture.
 Our travel schedule doesn’t leave room for this now, but we sure loved helping people learn to farm.
 Some are now living on farms of their own.
 We are so proud of them!
 Learn more about NABDAP

-Thanks everyone who came to our well-attended Washington Tilth Farm Walk on July 15.
+Thanks everyone who came to our well-attended Washington Tilth Farm Walk in July.
 We had a great time!

-The Sacred Beekeeping class in August — Thank you for all your support in bringing respectful beekeeping methods to the bees.
-Sacred Beekeeping
+The Sacred Beekeeping class — Thank you for all your support in bringing respectful beekeeping methods to the bees.